akitectio/react-tailwindcss-select/README.md

 ### None Tailwind Project

 On a project that does not use tailwind, you need to import the component's CSS as well.
-To do this use these two codes: `import Select from 'react-tailwindcss-select'` and `import 'react-tailwindcss-select/dist/index.css'`
+To do this use these two codes: `import Select from '@akitectio/react-tailwindcss-select'` and `import '@akitectio/react-tailwindcss-select/dist/index.css'`

 > **Warning**
 >